Japan govt weighs raising FY22 growth forecast to +3.0% or more -Yomiuri

 The projection would be an upgrade from a forecast for 2.2% real GDP growth for the fiscal year starting in April 2022 released at a mid-year review in July.

-The cabinet was set to approve the new forecast, which comes after parliament on Monday approved the 36 trillion yen ($316.73 billion) extra budget for the current fiscal year, on Thursday, Yomiuri said.
+The cabinet was set to approve the new forecast on Thursday, Yomiuri said.
+The update comes after parliament on Monday approved the 36 trillion yen ($316.73 billion) extra budget for the current fiscal year.

+Japan has lagged other advanced nations in overcoming a coronavirus pandemic-induced slump, forcing policymakers to maintain massive fiscal and monetary support even as crisis mode policies are dialled back elsewhere.

+The world's third-largest economy declined an annualised 3.6% in the third quarter following a resurgence of COVID-19 cases over the summer, which led to fresh restrictions that curbed growth, especially private consumption.

 ($1 = 113.6600 yen)